billthefarmer/diary/data/help.md

 Use the Calendar app to remove or edit events.
 Do not remove the colon from the diary entry or the event will be added again.

+## Cursor position
+You may put a line in an entry to control or remember the edit cursor position.
+Put `[<]: #` on a line for the start of an entry, `[>]: #` for the end of an entry.
+Put `[#]: #` for the cursor position to be remembered.
+The current cursor position will be added when the entry is saved `[#]: # (nnn)`.
+Because entries are only saved if they are changed, moving the cursor with no other change will not move the saved position.
+There should be no other text on the line.
+This will not appear in the markdown view.

 ## Styles
 You may add custom styles to the markdown formatting by placing a